How to Become an Emergency Dispatcher: An In-Depth look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 - Strong Stomach – EMTs and paramedics have proven experience dealing with medical emergencies.
 If they can handle injuries and illnesses in the field, they will usually have no trouble dealing with them over the phone.

 How Much Does an Emergency Dispatcher Make?

-Emergency dispatchers can expect to earn an average of $43,290 per year (or $20.81 per hour) according to the Bureau of Labor Statistics.
-However, your experience, education, industry, and location can all affect your pay.
+In 2021, emergency dispatchers earned an average of $47,000 per year (or $23 per hour), according to the Bureau of Labor Statistics.
+However, your experience, education, industry, and location affect your pay.

 Highest Paid Industries for Emergency Dispatchers

 Here is a list of occupational settings where emergency dispatchers can work, ranked in order of average salary: